 - When was on leave in the summer of 1960, we went camping and fishing in the Highlands with one of his army friends.
 It was the last time I spent what today would be called 'Quality Time' with him.
-After admission to Quarriers, he wrote one letter to me which opened.
+After admission to Quarriers, he wrote one letter to me which OBAYQBB opened.
 I wasn't allowed to seal my reply to him.
-OBEVICED were supposed to be in loco parentis but how many real parents would read letters from one brother to another? - only met Mr. twice, the first time when he was on leave just before Christmas, 1960.
+OBAYQBB were supposed to be in loco parentis but how many real parents would read letters from one brother to another? - only met Mr. QBA twice, the first time when he was on leave just before Christmas, 1960.
 I'd been in Quarriers for about three-months.
 He borrowed car and came alone on a Saturday.
 We went to a cafe in Bridge of Weir and he said, 'Let's go home.'
-We drove to grandmothers where he was staying. called Quarriers, said the car had broken down and he would bring me back next day.
-In the evening, we visited father but didn't stay long. had always bullied him and they had an argument. tried to grab forgetting he was a highly trained soldier.
-It didn't end well for - On Sunday, again called Quarriers and said he couldn't return me until Monday because there weren't any garages open to get the car repaired.
-In the afternoon, we collected father and went to the Territorial Army barracks to visit Major Rennie, who commanded Dumbarton's TA, and gave him a reference when he applied to join the Argyll's. had set his heart on the Argyll's because grandfather, was serving with their 11th Battalion when he was killed in WWI. - 58.
-When we returned to Quarriers on Monday, and Mr. had a blazing row.
-When left, Mr. said he didn't believe a word about the car breaking down and went on about it for days. - The second and last time and Mr. The second and Indiana.
-The second and last time and Mr. The second and Mr.

-was very excited.
+We drove to grandmothers where he was staying.
+Called Quarriers, said the car had broken down and he would bring me back next day.
+In the evening, we visited father but didn't stay long.
+And always bullied him and they had an argument.
+Tried to grab forgetting he was a highly trained soldier.
+It didn't end well for the said of the car had been a highly trained soldier.
+It didn't end well for the car had been a highly trained soldier.
+It didn't end well for the car had been an argument. - On Sunday, again called Quarriers and said he couldn't return me until Monday because there weren't any garages open to get the car repaired.
+In the afternoon, we collected father and went to the Territorial Army barracks to visit Major Rennie, who commanded Dumbarton's TA, and gave him a reference when he applied to join the Argyll's.
+That had set his heart on the Argyll's because grandfather, was serving with their 11th Battalion when he was killed in WWI. - 58.
+When we returned to Quarriers on Monday, and Mr. QBA had a blazing row.
+When left, Mr. QBA said he didn't believe a word about the car breaking down and went on about it for days. - The second and last time and Mr. QBA met was on Thursday, 1961.
+After I returned from school, Mr. QBA said, "Your brother's on leave and coming to visit you later on."
+He wasn't too pleased because visits were normally on Saturdays.
+Naturally, I was very excited.
 I did my chores, had tea and waited in the Playroom.
 At around 5-6PM, I heard a motorcycle and saw park it.
-Mr. went out to meet him and I heard them arguing.
-Then, Mr. called me and I left with
+Mr. QBA went out to meet him and I heard them arguing.
+Then, Mr. QBA called me and I left with